Prompting is not a substitute for probability measurements in large language models: Discussion

 \section{Discussion}

-In this study, we compared metalinguistic prompting and direct measurements as ways of measuring LLMs' linguistic knowledge of English.
+In this study, we compared metalinguistic prompting and direct measurements as ways of evaluating LLMs' linguistic knowledge.
 Broadly, we find that metalinguistic judgments are inferior to direct measurements of token- or sentence-level probabilities.
 We also find evidence that minimal-pair comparisons help reveal models' generalization capacities.

+We do not intend to claim that prompting should be categorically dispreferred in favor of other evaluation methods.
+Prompting is useful for eliciting open-ended responses, such as chain-of-thought reasoning.
+Metalinguistic prompting could also be used to ask questions that would be challenging to translate into direct probability measurements (e.g., ``Which of the following two sentences is more semantically plausible, but less syntactically well-formed?'').
+In addition, prompting lowers the technical barrier for domain experts to conduct LLM evaluations, which could contribute to the development of more robust behavioral benchmarks.

-What does this mean for researchers interested in the linguistic abilities of LLMs?
-From a practical perspective, negative results relying on metalinguistic prompts cannot be taken as conclusive.
-A model's failure to exhibit a certain generalization might not reflect a lack of the relevant representation, but instead an inability to access and describe this representation through metalinguistic evaluation.
-From a theoretical perspective, this distinction between models' competence and performance \citep[see also][]{firestone_performance_2020,lampinen_can_2023} appears to be at odds with prior criticisms of LLMs \citep[e.g.,][]{dupre_what_2021,katzir_why_2023}.
+What do our findings mean for researchers interested in the linguistic abilities of LLMs?
+While there are valid reasons to prefer both prompting and direct probability measurements, these methods will not necessarily generate consistent results.
+More specifically, our findings suggest that negative results relying on metalinguistic prompts cannot be taken as conclusive.

-However, this isn't to say that models capture --- let alone explain --- all fine-grained aspects of human linguistic performance.
-For example, LLMs capture human behavioral trends in targeted syntactic assessments, but consistently underpredict the magnitude of human processing difficulties \citep{wilcox_targeted_2021,van_schijndel_single-stage_2021,huang_surprisal_2023}.
-Further work is needed to better understand what features of prompts are responsible for models' misalignments.
+While our paper focuses on the value of direct probability measurements for evaluating linguistic generalizations, other endeavors in cognitive science and machine learning also rely on access to LLM probabilities.
+For example, token probabilities enable multiple-choice evaluation and beam search, as well as investigating mode collapse \citep{janus_mysteries_2022} and obtaining quantities for Bayesian inference \citep[e.g.,][]{choi_lmpriors_2022,li_lampp_2023,lipkin_evaluating_2023}.\footnote{These examples were inspired by discussion by Tan Zhi Xuan on Twitter (\url{https://twitter.com/xuanalogue/status/1637302507389984769}).} Thus, the value that is lost as we move toward closed APIs extends beyond linguistic analysis, further underscoring the importance of using and developing LLMs with open access to internal probabilities.